modelon-community/impact-webapp-example/pressure-cycle/README.md

 # 🚀 Welcome to an Impact Webapp Example!

-This example illustrates how a web app could be implemented and developped for Modelon Impact.
+This example illustrates how a web app could be implemented and developed for Modelon Impact.

 ## Develop